-Philip was born in Bayshore, NY and raised in Brooklyn and Long Island.
+Mr. Horn was born in Bayshore, NY and raised in Brooklyn and Long Island.
 He graduated from West Islip High School (Long Island) in1971 and attended the College of Staten Island before transferring to TTU.
-Philip plans to use his knowledge of the Spanish language to make a living.
+Mr. Horn plans to use his knowledge of the Spanish language to make a living.
 During college he taught basic Spanish to adults for Cookeville Leisure Services.
-Before graduation Philip wrote: “I enjoyed my time at TTU and will have fond memories of The Department of
+Before graduation he wrote: “I enjoyed my time at TTU and will have fond memories of The Department of Foreign Languages.”

 In August 2006 Philip became the Spanish teacher at Cornerstone Middle School in Baxter, TN.

 Ms. Howell was born in Oklahoma City, OK and raised in Memphis, TN.
 She graduated in 1999 from Dobyns-Bennett High School in Kingsport, TN and attended the University of Memphis for one year before coming to TTU.
 In Summer 2001 she studied in the Czech Republic where she received certification in the Test of English as a Foreign Language (TOEFL).
 In Spring Semester 2004 Ms. Howell studied in Linz, Austria at the Johannes Kepler University for her internship in World Cultures and Business.
 While attending TTU she worked at Outback Steakhouse.
 In May 2007 Teri earned an MBA degree at Middle Tennessee State University, where she also worked as a Graduate Assistant in the Department of Computer Information Systems.

 Ms. Howell wrote: "The faculty and staff in the Department of Foreign Languages have always gone above and beyond to help students achieve their goals.
 I appreciate their hard work and dedication that has helped me along the way to graduation and beyond."